 McGehee is a very small city located in the state of Arkansas.
 With a population of 3,919 people and two constituent neighborhoods, McGehee is the 79th largest community in Arkansas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, McGehee is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, McGehee is a city of sales and office workers, managers, and professionals.
-There are especially a lot of people living in McGehee who work in management occupations (15.06%), office and administrative support (14.07%), and sales jobs (12.76%).
+Unlike some cities, McGehee isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in McGehee are a mix of both white- and blue-collar jobs.
+Overall, McGehee is a city of sales and office workers, managers, and farmers, fishers, or foresters.
+There are especially a lot of people living in McGehee who work in office and administrative support (15.79%), sales jobs (15.79%), and management occupations (14.06%).

-The percentage of adults in McGehee with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.06% of adults in McGehee have a bachelor's degree or advanced degree.
+The citizens of McGehee are slightly less educated than the national average of 21.84% for the average city or town: 14.83% of adults in McGehee have a bachelor's degree or advanced degree

 McGehee is an extremely ethnically-diverse city.
 The people who call McGehee home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of McGehee residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in McGehee include German, Scots-Irish, Irish, and Italian.
+The greatest number of McGehee residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in McGehee include German, Scots-Irish, Irish, and African.

 The most common language spoken in McGehee is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Laotian.